wren-lang/wren/doc/site/core/fn.markdown

     }
     fn.call("Hello world") // Hello world.

-It is a runtime error if the number of arguments given does not equal the arity of the function.
+It is a runtime error if the number of arguments given is less than the arity of the function.
+If more arguments are given than the arity of the function they will be discarded.